Everything evolves, even money…

 A blockchain is a distributed or decentralized database.
 This means that it’s not located in a single place nor controlled by a single person or institution, but rather, it’s spread over different nodes (computers, users), which hold the same importance within the network.

 It’s like a ledger.
 This ledger is replicated identically at each node that makes up the chain.
 Each new transaction that is carried out or each new block that is created is also replicated in each of the nodes.

-There is no single entity that has all the information, since it’s distributed in real time among all the nodes.
+There is no single entity that has all the information since it’s distributed in real-time among all the nodes.

 Each time a new block (information unit) is created, it contains the information of all previous transactions.
-To validate each new block within the chain, the base software poses a mathematical challenge to the nodes, and the first to solve it, sends the (unique) solution to the rest of the nodes.
+To validate each new block within the chain, the base software poses a mathematical challenge to the nodes, and the first to solve it, will send the (unique) solution to the rest of the nodes.

 If the majority certify that the result is correct, that block is accepted by all, and thus becomes part of the chain, adding new information to the database.

 Thus, the network works by consensus among all parties.
 Once a transaction is approved in the master book, it can no longer be deleted or modified.
 It is permanent.

 This is how blockchain replaces trust in a third party with mathematical truth, which is infallible – like saying that one plus one equals two.
 There is no possibility of fraud: everything is transparent and auditable by everyone, and in addition, everything is encrypted.